Pi-hils/CV/README.md

 _Intern_

 Main Responsibilities:
-- Completed a thorough research on pwc's clients and completed several pitching in front of Managers as well as receiving valuable feedback.
+- Organised a thorough research on some clients and completed several pitching in front of Managers as well as implemented valuable feedback.
-- Prepared and quality checked each data and information given.
+- Prepared and quality checked data given.
 - Assisted with the resolution of queries within my team.
 - Conducted various presentations in front of partners, managers and colleagues.